 - Daypack checked immediately prior to landing for rodents, invertebrates and seeds.

-- Checked pockets and velcro, looking for stray seeds and dirt.
+- Checked pockets and velcro, looking for and removing any stray seeds and dirt.

 - Footwear scrubbed with biocide, before and after every landing.

 - Only appropriate food products, no poultry products.